Rod Barajas

-Rodrigo Richard Barajas (born September 5, 1975) is an American former professional baseball catcher and most recently catching and quality control coach for the San Diego Padres of Major League Baseball (MLB).
+Rodrigo Richard Barajas (born September 5, 1975) is an American former professional baseball catcher and current quality control coach for the Texas Rangers of Major League Baseball (MLB).
 Barajas served as the interim manager for the San Diego Padres after Andy Green's firing on September 21, 2019.
-As a player in Major League Baseball (MLB), he played for the Arizona Diamondbacks, Texas Rangers, Philadelphia Phillies, Toronto Blue Jays, New York Mets, Los Angeles Dodgers, and Pittsburgh Pirates.
+As a player in MLB, he played for the Arizona Diamondbacks, Texas Rangers, Philadelphia Phillies, Toronto Blue Jays, New York Mets, Los Angeles Dodgers, and Pittsburgh Pirates.
 With the Diamondbacks, he won the 2001 World Series over the then reigning, three-time world champion New York Yankees.
 Barajas also played for the Mexico national baseball team.

 Professional career

 Arizona Diamondbacks

 Barajas was originally signed by the Arizona Diamondbacks as an amateur free agent on December 23, 1996.
 He was immediately sent to the minor leagues.
 He played for the Lethbridge Black Diamonds of the Pioneer League (Rk), the lowest level of the minors as a rookie, but excelled, hitting .337 in 51 games.
 He played his way to the top of the minor leagues in the Diamondbacks' system.

 Barajas made his Major League debut for the Diamondbacks on September 25, 1999, against the San Francisco Giants.
 He was hitless in three at-bats in that game.
 He hit his first career home run in the last game of the season on October 3, 1999, against the San Diego Padres, a line-drive to left-center field off of Heath Murray.
 He played in a total of 10 games with the Diamondbacks in 1999 and 2000.
 He homered twice and did not commit a single error while playing catcher.

 Barajas struggled at the plate in 2001, hitting just .160 in 51 games, though he only committed one error while serving as a backup for Damian Miller.
 He was on the Diamondbacks' World Series roster.
 In Game 5 of the World Series, he homered off Mike Mussina of the New York Yankees.

 Barajas continued to serve as a backup for Miller in 2002.
 In 70 games, he hit .234 with three home runs and 23 RBI.
 Despite the poor offensive numbers in 2002, Barajas did not commit a single error behind the plate.
 In 2003, he pulled off similar numbers in 80 games, batting just .218 with three home runs and 28 RBI.
 He became a free agent after the season.